rminehan/sandstone-scala-training/17_strong_types/slides4.md

 > Where do I put it?

-If it's general purpose: add to strongtypes library
+If it's general purpose: add to strongtypes library `common` package

 If it's specific to my service: add it there

+---

+# Note

+The framework demo'd today is a simplified version of what's in our library

+It uses some validation concepts we'll cover later

 ---